Supervised Metric Learning to Rank for Retrieval via Contextual Similarity Optimization: Related Work

+\textbf{Classification Methods } We refer to any method which optimizes class centroids in conjunction with embeddings as a classification method.
+These methods scale with the number of classes in the training set and are usually sensitive to the learning rate of class centroids \citep{teh2020proxynca++}.
+Classification losses have traditionally performed well on small metric learning benchmarks; these include normalized-softmax \cite{zhai2018classification}, arcface \cite{deng2019arcface}, proxy NCA and proxy anchor.
+More recently, IBC \cite{seidenschwarz2021learning} and HIST \cite{lim2022hypergraph} report an improvement in R@1 when learning a graph neural network in conjunction with class centroids.
+However, even with these additional tricks, classification methods lag behind pairwise methods on larger benchmarks.

-\textbf{Supervised Metric Learning } There are three main approaches: (1) contrastive (2) classification and (3) AP maximization.
-The contrastive loss was first proposed by \cite{hadsell2006dimensionality}.
-The triplet loss (\cite{weinberger2005distance}) operates on triplets (a pair of positive samples with a negative sample) instead of pairs and is competitive with the contrastive loss when combined with an effective triplet sampling strategy (\cite{wu2017sampling}).
-While contrastive and triplet losses are well-known, they remain the go-to method for metric learning and \cite{musgrave2020metric} show that they are comparable in performance to many recent methods.
-Variations of the contrastive loss include the lifted structure loss (\cite{oh2016deep}) and multi-similarity loss (MS) (\cite{wang2019multi}).
-Standard classification methods can achieve state-of-the-art metric learning results when appropriate tricks are used (\cite{boudiaf2020unifying}, \cite{zhai2018classification}, \cite{teh2020proxynca++}).
-AP maximization methods learn to rank samples within a mini-batch correctly.
-The AP objective is non-differentiable because of the heaviside used for ranking.
-As a workaround, Fast-AP uses soft-binning; Smooth-AP uses a low-temperature sigmoid; ROADMAP uses an upper bound on the heaviside instead of an approximation.
-Our work is distinct from all three categories while having similarities to learning to rank (see Figure \ref{fig:figure2}).
+\textbf{Pairwise Ranking Methods } Pairwise ranking losses include the contrastive loss \cite{hadsell2006dimensionality}, triplet loss \cite{weinberger2005distance} \cite{wu2017sampling}, multi-similarity, and AP surrogates (cited in previous section).
+Despite being more than a decade old, contrastive and triplet losses remain the go-to method for metric learning, and \citet{musgrave2020metric} show that they are comparable in performance to many recent methods.
+Multi-similarity includes a hard pair mining scheme that is effectively learning to rank.
+AP maximization methods explicitly learn to rank samples within a mini-batch.
+AP maximization is challenging because it involves back-propagating through the non-differentiable heaviside function, similar to the current work.
+As a workaround, Fast-AP uses soft-binning; Smooth-AP uses a low-temperature sigmoid; Roadmap uses an upper bound on the heaviside instead of an approximation.
+We find that using heuristic gradients works better for optimizing contextual similarity.